Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Approach

-Synthesizing novel-views $\mathbf{\hat{I}}$ based on the MPI $\mathbf{M}$ involves two steps: first, warp all depth planes in the MPI homographically from the reference view to the target view; and second, render pixels using alpha-composition \cite{10.1145/964965.808606} over each layer's color:
+Synthesizing novel-views $\mathbf{\hat{I}}$ based on the MPI $\mathbf{M}$ involves two steps: first, warp all depth planes in the MPI homographically from a reference view to a source view; and second, render pixels using alpha-composition \cite{10.1145/964965.808606} over each layer's color:

-here $\mathcal{W}$ denotes the warping operator, and $\mathcal{O}$ denotes the compositing operator, and it is defined as: